suit-wg/suit-report/draft-ietf-suit-report.md

 A SUIT_Component_Capability is similar to a SUIT_Component_ID, with one difference: it may optionally be terminated by a CBOR 'true' which acts as a wild-card match for any component with a prefix matching the SUIT_Component_Capability leading up to the 'true.'
 This feature is for use with filesystem storage, key value stores, or any other arbitrary-component-id storage systems.

 When reporting capabilities, it is OPTIONAL to report capabilities that are declared mandatory by the SUIT Manifest {{I-D.ietf-suit-manifest}}.
 Capabilities defined by extensions MUST be reported.

+Additional capability reporting can be added as follows: if a manifest element does not exist in this map, it can be added by specifying the CBOR path to the manifest element in an array and using this as the key.
+For example SUIT_Dependencies, as described in {{I-D.ietf-suit-trust-domains}} could have an extension added, which was key 3 in the SUIT_Dependencies map.
+This capability would be reported as: \[3, 3, 1\] => \[3\], where the key consists of the key for SUIT_Manifest (3), the key for SUIT_Common (3), and the key for SUIT_Dependencies (1).
+Then the value indicates that this manifest processor supports the extension (3).

 #  IANA Considerations {#iana}